thanos-io/thanos/docs/getting_started.md

     --grpc-address              0.0.0.0:19090           # GRPC endpoint for StoreAPI
 ```

 The store gateway occupies small amounts of disk space for caching basic information about data in the object storage.
 This will rarely exceed more than a few gigabytes and is used to improve restart times.
-It is not useful but not required to preserve it across restarts.
+It is useful but not required to preserve it across restarts.

 * _[Example Kubernetes manifest](../tutorials/kubernetes-demo/manifests/thanos-store-gateway.yaml)_